Chamoy Sauce

 Food historians have different theories on the origins of chamoy.
 Some say that chamoy was likely first created by a Japanese immigrant in Mexico in the early 1920’s while others believe that Chinese immigrants are responsible for first producing the sauce somewhere between the 16th and 19th centuries.

-Most of the ingredients are easy to find at the grocery store, but if your local grocer doesn’t carry them, you can always find them online.
+Most of these chamoy sauce ingredients are easy to find at the grocery store, but if your local grocer doesn’t carry them, you can always find them online.
+A full list of ingredients with measurements for this recipe is available in the printable recipe card below.

 overhead shot of chamoy sauce ingredients